mheap/github-default-branch/README.md

 ### How it Works

-Each .js file in the src/replacements folder is given a chance to run during the content updating step of the script.
-Each file in src/replacements is expected to export a function, that function receives all of the options that are available to the outmost script.
+Each .js file in the `replacements` folder is given a chance to run during the content updating step of the script.
+Each file in replacements is expected to export a function, that function receives all of the options that are available to the outmost script.

 If there is nothing to replace, then the script moves on to the next replacement.

 ### How to Add a Replacement

-Add a file to src/replacements with a .js extension
+Add a file to `replacements` with a .js extension

 Like this: